 Tip: If you happen to have a tattoo of a surfing pig, you can get 25% every time you eat at Kono’s.

 I’ve written about Kahuku Farms many times before, including on Part 2 of the Hawaii Food Bucket List.
+It is one of my favorite Hawaii farms!
 I still stand by my recommendation, as the acai bowls are unique and delicious!
 If acai bowls aren’t your thing, they also have a great selection of smoothies and a farm-fresh menu.

 Tip: If they’re selling lilikoi (passion fruit) butter mochi that day, try at least one.